wangdejun/PythonNotes/class_in_python.md

 * 假设我有一个

-Exercise 40: Modules, Classes, and Objects

-Python is called an "object-oriented programming language."
-This means there is a construct in Python called a class that lets you structure your software in a particular way.
-Using classes, you can add consistency to your programs so that they can be used in a cleaner way.
-At least that's the theory.

-I am now going to teach you the beginnings of object-oriented programming, classes, and objects using what you already know about dictionaries and modules.
-My problem is that Object-Oriented Programming (OOP) is just plain weird.
-You have to struggle with this, try to understand what I say here, type in the code, and in the next exercise I'll hammer it in.

-Here we go.

 Modules Are Like Dictionaries

 You know how a dictionary is created and used and that it is a way to map one thing to another.
 That means if you have a dictionary with a key "apple" and you want to get it then you do this:

-1
-2
 mystuff = {'apple': "I AM APPLES!"}
 print mystuff['apple']
 Keep this idea of "get X from Y" in your head, and now think about modules.
 You've made a few so far, and you should know they are: